By Julie J. -

 You also have the ability to set a distance goal if desired.
 Setting a distance goal allows for the watch to alert you when you have completed the desired distance swam.

 Once you have your settings completed, you can begin swimming!

 Once you hit swim, the timer will begin and you can begin your first length if you are swimming free, breast, fly, or back.
 You do not need to lock the screen or turn on any sort of water lock as this will happen automatically for you.

 There are a few features available to use while swimming and these are accessed by twisting the watch bevel.
 The first two you will encounter are pace and drill mode.

 Pace mode allows you to set a countdown timer that will vibrate at the end of the timer to alert you if you are on pace or not.
 Drill mode allows for you to swim lengths using a non-traditional stroke or kickboard set.
-Both features work similarly in that you can adjust the timer by touching the time or adjust the distance by touching the distance and using the touch screen to scroll to your desired time or distance.
-Press the top side button to begin the timer or drill mode.
-When you are done using the feature, you will need to manually disable the water lock by pressing and holding the bottom side button for two seconds and the app will revert back to normal swimming mode.
+Both features work similarly in that you can adjust the timer or distance by touching the value and using your finger to scroll to your desired time or distance.
+Press the top side button to begin the timer or drill mode, or if you are not ready to use it - rotate the bezel back to the screen showing your overall distance and cumulative time.
+When you are done using drill or pace mode, you will need to manually disable the water lock by pressing and holding the bottom side button for two seconds and the app will revert back to normal swimming mode.
 After completing this last step, either the timer will disappear or the drill total will be added to your overall total.